51+ reviews analysed

 • Gentle formula suitable for twice-daily use

-• Clinically proven to reduce sensitivity and improve gum health
+• May help reduce sensitivity and support gum health with consistent use

 See Latest Price on Amazon →